 Sperm donation is only to some extent regulated under German law, which leaves many decisions up to fertility doctors and clinics.
 Egg donation and surrogacy are not allowed, but parents who receive treatment in other countries will not be prosecuted.
-There is no central registry or entry of donor conception on the birth registry.
-The rights of donor conceived people have not been paid attention to in the past.
+In June 2018, the government established a central registry for sperm donor conceived persons, but there is no entry of donor conception on the birth registry.

 There are estimations that between 100,00 to 130,000 children have been conceived by sperm donation in Germany, but no precise figures are known.
 It is also assumed that only five to 30 per cent of the parents who had a child through sperm donation actually disclose their conception to the child.

 Legal uncertainties regarding sperm donation since the beginning

 Until 1970, sperm donation was banned by the doctor’s association, which meant that a doctor providing such treatment risked losing his license.
 In 1970, the doctors´ association reversed this assessment.
 However, it warned doctors of the legal uncertainties regarding sperm donation, because a donor conceived child was able to appeal the legal fatherhood of its social/legal father and claim information about the donor from the respective doctor.
 Therefore, the doctors association explicitly advised that donations could not be provided by promising anonymity.

 However, as there were no clear legal regulations of sperm donation, the practice of doctors developed quite differently.
 Sperm donors were promised (or obliged to keep) anonymity, parents were forced to grant anonymity to the donors, too, and sometimes even not to tell their children about their donor conception.

 Right to information about ancestry is regarded a constitutional right